shicks/ahep/site/modules/1903-camping-trip-that-changed-america/index.md

 4. Add small stones/rocks along either side of the river bed.
 5. Observe what everything looks like.
 6. Place ice cubes somewhere among your mountains and soil (not in the riverbed).
 7. Pour water at the top of the river bed.
 Keep pouring water and see what happens.
 [The sand/soil/dirt should start shifting down to the bottom of the baking sheet.
 After enough water, some of the rocks along the riverbed may also be carried away.
 This is a model of water erosion.]
 8. Take the straw and blow through it while pointing the end close to the sand/dirt/soil.
 [The sand/dirt/soil should shift.
 This is a model of wind erosion. ]
 9. Wait until the ice melts.
-[With enough ice melted, new channels and valleys in the sand/dirt/soil should form.  his is a model of glacier erosion.]
+[With enough ice melted, new channels and valleys in the sand/dirt/soil should form.
+This is a model of glacier erosion.]

 ![erosion](erosion1.jpeg)
 ![erosion](erosion2.jpeg)